History of Sussex: Wars

-During the French revolutionary and Napoleonic wars (1793–1815), a European coalition was formed that included Britain, with the intention of crushing the newly founded French Republic.
+During the French Revolution and Napoleonic Wars (1793–1815), a European coalition was formed that included Britain, with the intention of crushing the newly founded French Republic.
 This led to defensive measures being taken in Sussex.

 In 1793 at Brighton two batteries were built on the town's east and west cliffs (replacing older installations).
 The Sussex Yeomanry was founded in 1794, and numbers of gentlemen and yeomen volunteered to join the part-time cavalry regiment to serve in case of invasion by Bonaparte.
 Between 1805 and 1808 a series of defensive towers known as Martello towers were erected along the Sussex and Kent coasts, and later on the east coast.
 The Admiralty commissioned a visual signalling system to allow communications between ships and the shore and from there to the Admiralty in London; Sussex had a total of 16 signalling stations on its coast.
 A central fort and supply base for the towers, the Eastbourne Redoubt at Eastbourne was constructed between 1804 and 1810.
 It is now home to the Royal Sussex Regiment Museum.
 In the 1860s, possible wars with France prompted more defence building, including the fort at Newhaven.

 At the outbreak of the First World War in August 1914, the landowners of the county employed their local leadership roles to recruit volunteers for the nation's forces.
 The owner of Herstmonceux Castle, Claude Lowther, recruited enough men for three Southdown Battalions that were known as Lowther's Lambs.
 The Royal Sussex Regiment fielded a total of 23 battalions in the Great War.
 After the war, St George's Chapel, in Chichester Cathedral, was restored and furnished as a memorial to the fallen of the Royal Sussex Regiment.
 Nearly 7,000 of the regiment died in the First World War, and their names are recorded on the panels that are attached to the walls of the chapel.